programs and services

 cleft lip/cleft palate program

 Dayton Children’s offers a comprehensive cleft lip/cleft palate program, with a team that includes developmental pediatricians, plastic surgeons, an oral surgeon, orthodontist, speech-language pathologist and others.
-Together, they provide a detailed diagnosis, comprehensive treatment plan and extensive support every step of the way.
+Together, they provide a detailed diagnosis, a comprehensive treatment plan and extensive support every step of the way.

 aerodigestive disorders clinic